 Once you have identified your skin type, a simple routine should be followed morning and evening.
-The basic steps being firstly to cleanse the skin in order to remove makeup and dirt.
+The basic steps being first to cleanse the skin in order to remove makeup and dirt.
 The cleanser you use should reflect your skin type.
 For example, dry skin should use a creamy cleanser, whereas oily skin should use a foaming cleanser.
-Secondly, toner should be used to remove any remains of cleanser and to hydrate the skin.
-Try to avoid alcohol based toners which will only dry the skin out.
-The final step is to moisturise, again choosing one suitable for your skin type.
-Dry skin will need a rich cream whilst oily skin requires a lotion or water based moisturiser.

-Diet and lifestyle also plays a significant role in the appearance of your skin.
-Drinking plenty of water to keep skin supple and hydrated, as well as consuming a wide variety of fresh fruit and vegetables which contain essential vitamins and minerals is important in maintaining healthy skin.
+Diet and lifestyle also play a significant role in the appearance of your skin.
+Drinking plenty of water to keep skin supple and hydrated, as well as consuming a wide variety of fresh fruit and vegetables which contain essential vitamins and minerals is important for maintaining healthy skin.